adaniel105/lightfm/doc/examples/warp_loss.rst

 WARP is slower than BPR for all epochs.
 Interestingly, however, it gets slower with additional epochs; every subsequent epoch takes more time.
-This is because of WARP's adaptive samling of negatives: the closer the model fits the training data, the more times it needs to sample in order to find rank-violating examples, leading to longer fitting times.
+This is because of WARP's adaptive sampling of negatives: the closer the model fits the training data, the more times it needs to sample in order to find rank-violating examples, leading to longer fitting times.

-For this reason, LightFM exposes the ``max_sampled`` hyperparameter that limits the number of attemps WARP will carry out to find a negative.
+For this reason, LightFM exposes the ``max_sampled`` hyperparameter that limits the number of attempts WARP will carry out to find a negative.
 Setting it to a low value and repeating the run shows that the run time actually decreases with every epoch: this is because no updates happen when a violating example cannot be found in the specified number of